Bengal1/Simple-CNN-Guide/README.md

 #### Simple CNN
 Our Network is consist of 6 layers:
-1. Convolution Layer
+1. Convolution Layer with a kernel size of 5x5, and ReLU activation function.
-2. Max-pool Layer
+2. Max-pool Layer with a kernel size of 2x2.
-3. Convolution Layer
+3. Convolution Layer with a kernel size of 5x5and ReLU activation function..
-4. Max-pool Layer
+4. Max-pool Layer with a kernel size of 2x2.
-5. Fully-connected Layer
+5. Fully-connected Layer with input layer of 1024 and output layer of 512 and ReLU activation function.
-6. Fully-connected Layer
+6. Fully-connected Layer with input layer of 512 and output layer of 10 (classes) and Softmax activation function.

 ![simpleCNN](https://user-images.githubusercontent.com/34989887/204676252-09675c21-71c9-42fb-8d7e-ee22d1d6a692.png)